 This online calculator can help with RREF matrix problems.
-Not only it reduces given matrix into Reduced Row Echelon Form, but also shows the solution in terms of elementary row operations applied to the matrix.
-Definitions and theory can be found below the calculator
+Not only does it reduce a given matrix into the Reduced Row Echelon Form, but it also shows the solution in terms of elementary row operations applied to the matrix.
+Definitions and theory can be found below the calculator.

 The matrix is said to be in Row Echelon Form (REF) if

-- the leading coefficient (the first nonzero number from the left, also called the pivot) of a nonzero row is always strictly to the right of the leading coefficient of the row above it (although some texts said that the leading coefficient must be 1).
+- the leading coefficient (the first non-zero number from the left, also called the pivot) of a non-zero row is always strictly to the right of the leading coefficient of the row above it (although some texts say that the leading coefficient must be 1).

 The matrix is said to be in Reduced Row Echelon Form (RREF) if